georghess/pmb-nll/README.md

 # Object Detection as Probabilistic Set Prediction
+This is the official implementation of [Object Detection as Probabilistic Set Prediction](https://arxiv.org/abs/2203.07980).

-This code builds upon the [probabilisitc detectron2](https://github.com/asharakeh/probdet) repository.
+The code builds upon the [probabilisitc detectron2](https://github.com/asharakeh/probdet) repository.

 ## Disclaimer
 This research code was produced by one person with a single set of eyes, it may contain bugs and errors that I did not notice by the time of release.

+## Todo's
+- [X] Release code
+- [] Create nice API for evaluating arbitrary model with PMB-NLL
+- [] Create nice API for use MB-NLL as loss function with any object detector

 ## Requirements
 #### Software Support: